 - 2. Personal Statement.
-This document includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/scholarship, teaching, and service. - 3.
-Copies of publications/scholarship, including title page of authored or edited books. - 4.
+This document includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service. - 3.
+Copies of publications/creative works, including title page of authored or edited books or evidence of article/book/grant/book chapter submission or acceptance.
+Evidence can include emails from journals, editors, grant officers, or web-links to the publication. - 4.
 Course syllabi for all courses taught in the past year for informal reviews, or since appointment or the previous formal retention review for formal retention reviews.
-Or, the most recent syllabus for all courses taught since appointment for tenure and promotion review or for the past five years for promotion to professor review.
+Or, the most recent syllabus for all courses taught since appointment for tenure and promotion review or for the past five (5) years for promotion to professor review.
 The candidate may also choose to include additional materials, such as assignments, exams, and handouts. - 5.
 Other relevant materials, such as a teaching portfolio, course evaluations from other institutions, or letters the candidate has received from faculty, staff, students, or other interested individuals.
 If the candidate has had personnel from the Center for Teaching and Learning Excellence observe teaching or review teaching materials, the candidate may wish to include a resulting evaluation in the file.
-Where the candidate's role in particular research is unclear, the candidate should include letters from collaborators describing the candidate's contribution to the work. - 6.
-Candidate response(s) to any file contents, if desired.
+Where the candidate's role in particular research/creative activity is unclear, the candidate should include letters from collaborators describing the candidate's contribution to the work.

+6. Candidate response(s) to any file contents, if desired.

-Department's Responsibility
+College's Responsibility

-- 1. Peer Teaching Review reports based on review of teaching materials and observation of teaching.
-In the case of direct peer review of teaching, plans can be made up to a year in advance of the formal review year. - 2.
-All Course Feedback Reports from University of Utah courses taught since the last formal review (with a maximum of five years required for post-tenure promotion to Professor).
+- 1. Peer Teaching Review reports based on review of teaching materials and observation of teaching. - 2.
+All Course Feedback Reports from University of Utah courses taught since the last formal review (with a maximum of five (5) years required for post-tenure promotion to Professor).
 For formal reviews for tenure, all evaluations since appointment. - 3.
 Any report received from a shared-appointment unit, and any candidate's response. - 4.
 All previous reports submitted by all voting levels from all formal and informal reviews since appointment or the last formal RPT review (whichever is more recent).
-Previous RPT-SAC reports need not be included; but, the CV at the time of the last formal RPT review (or appointment, if no previous formal RPT review exists) must be included. - 5.
+Previous RPT-SAC reports need not be included, but the CV at the time of the last formal RPT review (or appointment, if no previous formal RPT review exists) must be included. - 5.
 Other relevant materials, such as signed recommendations from faculty, staff, or other interested individuals, consistent with University Regulations. - 6.
 Evidence of faculty responsibility.
-This may include letters from the Department Chair describing the candidate's service to the Department and commenting on professional conduct.
+This may include letters from the Dean describing the candidate's service to the College and commenting on professional conduct.
 If an administrative reprimand has been issued, that reprimand as well as the latest findings, decisions, or recommendations from University committees or officials arising from the concerns about the faculty member that led to the reprimand will be included in the candidate's file. - 7.
 External Evaluator Materials (when required), kept confidential if the candidate has waived the right to read - a.
 Signed form evidencing candidate's waiver or retention of right to read - b.
 External evaluations - c.
 Qualifications of evaluators, normally a brief curriculum vitae - d.
-Indication of who nominated each evaluator (candidate, Department Chair, or RPT Advisory Committee Chair). - 8.
+Indication of who nominated each evaluator (candidate, Dean, or RPT Advisory Committee Chair) and which evaluators declined. - 8.
 Committee report(s). - a.
 RPT Advisory Committee report - b.
-Report of RPT Ad Hoc Subcommittee - c.
-Any candidate's response to RPT Ad Hoc Subcommittee report - 9.
-Department Chair's written evaluation and recommendation. - 10.
-Any candidate response to the Department Chair's report and/or the RPT Advisory Committee report.
+Report of RPT Ad Hoc Subcommittee, if required - c.
+Any candidate's response to RPT Ad Hoc Subcommittee report, if available - 9.
+Dean's written evaluation and recommendation. - 10.
+Any candidate response to the Dean's report and/or the RPT Advisory Committee report.

-Appendix B: Senate Faculty Review Standards Committee and Senior Vice President Notices of Final Approval
+Appendix B: Notices of Final Approval of RPT Statement